What is NYSAWLA?

 Can schools in the consortium choose when to administer the assessments?

-No. In order to keep the exams valid and secure, the FLACS assessments may only be given as follows:
+No. In order to keep the exams valid and secure, the FLACS assessments may only be given on the indicated dates and times, as announced on the Exam Portal page.

 Can a district use FLACS exams as a make-up exam?